cado-security/product-help/docs/cado/discovery-import/azure/azure-compute.md

 - Acquisition will aquire the full instance

 #### Triaged Aquisition
-- Triaged acquisition will leverage Cado Host and Azure's Run Command action for a faster, but less complete, collection
+- Triaged acquisition will leverage / Forensic Acquisition and Investigation Host and Azure's Run Command action for a faster, but less complete, collection

 #### Scan Only
 - Scan only is for a view of any threats and vulnerabilities that exists on the resource.
 This skips some processing tasks speeding up the acquisition.